aajonusnet/aajonusnet/md/QNA/Q&A Of September 12, 2004.md

 Q: You get a dog bite.

 A: That's right.
-The main enzyme we have is the Tylen enzyme, and that breaks down sugar.
+The main enzyme we have is the ptyalin enzyme, and that breaks down sugar.

 Q: It's the same thing if a dog bites you, you're going to get rabies.